The Royal Institution of Chartered Surveyors (RICS) represents professionals in the land, property and construction sectors.

 - Complete your APC and take the APC final assessment.

-Not only do chartered surveyors improve their employment prospects with a level of professional accomplishment recognised worldwide, they also earn more.
-Macdonald & Company's salary survey 2014 reported that chartered surveyors earned 20% more than their non-chartered colleagues.
+Not only do chartered surveyors improve their employment prospects with a level of professional accomplishment recognised worldwide, but they can also earn more.

 Continuing professional development requirements of the RICS